Glazing for heritage properties

 There are a number of ways we can improve the energy efficiency of our slimline double glazing, achieving U values of as low as 1.2 W/m2K for thermal efficiency, depending on the gas fill used.
 We use particularly dense, inert gases such as krypton and xenon, which are poor conductors of heat.
 We use a softcoat 1.1 ‘Low E’ pane for the inner pane of glass, which reflects heat back into the building.
 And our warm edge spacer bars, which separate the two panes of glass, are more thermally efficient than the traditional aluminium.

-If you are looking for timber windows and/or doors for period, conservation and listed properties, at Timbawood we offer a complete, bespoke service from design, manufacture to installation.
-Get in touch if you would like advice from one of our experts or a quote for your project.
+If you are looking for timber windows and/or doors for period, conservation and listed properties, at Timbawood we offer a complete, bespoke service from design, manufacture to installation, offering full replacement windows and doors as well as sensitive restoration work on conservation and listed buildings.
+Please get in touch if you would like advice from one of our experts or a quote for your project.

 Our range of glazing options include: